Listen To What Your Plumbing is Trying to Tell You

 Drain pipes are known for producing noise.
 This can be remedied by better insulating the pipes (using fiberglass) or removing any surfaces that can be struck by rushing water.
 In addition, you can opt for water-saving toilets and faucets, as these new models are less noisy than older designs.

-If you are concerned about a new or louder sound coming from plumbing system, schedule a service call from Seagraves Plumbing.
+If you are concerned about a new or louder sound coming from plumbing system, schedule a service call.
 While we hope it is a harmless situation and simple fix, it could also mean a serious plumbing problem that needs professional attention.
 By listening to your pipes, faucets and drains, you may be able to save yourself from a costly plumbing disaster.